fieldtrip/website/example/getting_started_with_reading_raw_eeg_or_meg_data.md

     cfg = [];
     cfg.dataset = 'ArtifactMEG.ds';
     cfg.trialdef.eventtype  = '?';
-    ft_definetrial(cfg); % no output variable neccessary here, just look at the output in the MATLAB screen
+    ft_definetrial(cfg); % no output variable necessary here, just look at the output in the MATLAB screen

 The output on screen might look like this